 GasBuddy.com will give a list of gas stations and current prices, in order from highest to lowest.
 For example, when I keyed in Elkhart, Indiana, it shows that the burger Dairy station on Franklin St. has gas at $3.38 a gallon and the 7-11 on old US 20 has gas at $3.49 a gallon.
 GasBuddy seems to be a little more up to date, with most of the prices just 1 – 6 hours old.

-Msn also has a comprehensive site for gas prices – autos.msn.com/everyday/gasstations.aspx – and is similar to Mapquest’s site, although I like the msn site layout better and it also seems to list more stations and prices in an easier layout.
-Like Mapquest, the Msn site displays a map with a marker showing each gas station and a side bar list of the stations and the latest reported price of gas per gallon.
+Msn also has a comprehensive site for gas prices – autos.msn.com/everyday/gasstations.aspx – I like the msn site layout and it also seems to list more stations and prices in an easy layout.
+The Msn site displays a map with a marker showing each gas station and a side bar list of the stations and the latest reported price of gas per gallon.
 Msn also lists the prices of plus, premium, and diesel fuel.

 GasPriceWatch.com had very outdated prices for my city, so it’s off my list, but I’m showing it here because perhaps it is updated more often for your area.